- Implementation period: August 2013 – July 2018

-Afghanistan’s higher education system suffered tremendously following the Soviet occupation in 1979 and the subsequent wars and civil conflicts of the 1980s and 1990s.
+Afghanistan’s higher education system suffered tremendously following the Soviet occupation in 1979, and the subsequent wars and civil conflicts of the 1980s and 1990s.
 Even with the return of representative government and greater stability, higher education in Afghanistan has seen a lack of investment and development.
-To address this need, the United States Government—through USAID—joined the Ministry of Higher Education, Afghan business leaders, and private donors in Afghanistan and abroad to establish the American University of Afghanistan (AUAF).
+To address this need, the United States Government through USAID joined the Ministry of Higher Education, Afghan business leaders, and private donors in Afghanistan and abroad to establish the American University of Afghanistan (AUAF) in 2006.

-AUAF is the only private, independent, non- Profit University in Afghanistan.
-Operating on the U.S. liberal arts model, the university offers programs in business administration, information technology and computer science, political science, and public administration.
+AUAF is the only private, independent, non-profit university in Afghanistan.
+Operating on the U.S. liberal arts model, the university offers undergraduate degrees in business administration, information technology and computer science, political science, law, and public administration.
+Additionally, AUAF offers a Master of Business Administration and Master of Education.
 AUAF’s English-based curriculum provides a world-class education to Afghanistan’s next generation of leaders.
-More than 60 percent of its undergraduate faculty holds doctoral degrees.
-AUAF prizes free expression, tolerance, mutual respect, critical inquiry, and academic rigor.
-It teaches those values within the Afghan cultural context and the protections afforded by the Constitution of Afghanistan.
+Over 40 percent of its faculty members hold doctoral degrees.
+AUAF values free expression, tolerance, mutual respect, critical inquiry, and academic rigor.
+It teaches those values within the Afghan cultural context and the protections afforded by the constitution of Afghanistan.

-- Offers undergraduate degree programs in business, information technology and computer science, and political science and public administration.
+- Offers undergraduate degree programs in business, law, information technology and computer science, political science, and public administration.

 - Provides the Foundation Studies Program (FSP), a college preparatory experience for high school graduates to improve their English reading, speaking, and writing skills to the level needed for admission to AUAF’s undergraduate programs.